 Can you see the gift of radical acceptance?
 Do you have any questions?
 If so, please leave them below

 What is your word for the year?
 If you don’t have one yet, you can see the process here.
-If you are ready to reclaim your courage and take the next step towards freedom and opening your heart, why not join our Toolkit?
+Ready to reconnect with your heart and start living a more connected and whole-hearted life?
+Then click here to receive the toolkit 🙂

 Brach, T. (2003).
 Radical Acceptance – Embracing Your Life with the Heart to the Buddha.
 New York, USA: Random House.